ryl/cybr406-2020/notes/spring-reference.md

 * [Validation Using JSR-303 Annotations](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#validation-beanvalidation-overview)

 #### @Controller, @RestController
-Annotate classes that handle web requests.
+Annotate classes that handle web requests. `@RestController` will automatically transform the annotated method's return value into JSON.

 #### @RequestMapping
 Annotates a method, describing which HTTP requests it should handle.
 By default